 The handmade marketplace is a thriving industry with literally millions of jewelry artists and crafters around the world selling their handmade products to buyers who appreciate carefully crafted handmade goods.
-Etsy is the biggest online handmade marketplace around and this company alone is said to have reported 1.4m active sellers at the end of 2014.
+Etsy is said to have reported 1.4m active sellers at the end of 2014.

 With that kind of number of handmade businesses in operation, it really is important to stand out from the competition (both online and offline) if you want your own business to be successful!
 In this article, we explain some important details that you should be paying attention to if you want your handmade business to take off.